ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 val maxPhosphorus : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of phosphorus in milligrams the recipe can have.
 val minPotassium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of potassium in milligrams the recipe must have.
 val maxPotassium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of potassium in milligrams the recipe can have.
-val minSelenium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of selenium in grams the recipe must have.
+val minSelenium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of selenium in micrograms the recipe must have.
-val maxSelenium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of selenium in grams the recipe can have.
+val maxSelenium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of selenium in micrograms the recipe can have.
 val minSodium : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of sodium in milligrams the recipe must have.
 val maxSodium : java.math.BigDecimal = 100 // java.math.BigDecimal | The maximum amount of sodium in milligrams the recipe can have.
 val minSugar : java.math.BigDecimal = 0 // java.math.BigDecimal | The minimum amount of sugar in grams the recipe must have.